glimpse-project/glimpse-training-data/README.md

 example you could index three sets of 300k images out of a larger set of 1 million images for training three separate decision trees.

-For example to create a 'test' index of 10000 images you could run:
+For example to create a 'test' index of 10000 images (without duplicates) you could run:
 ```
+glimpse-data-indexer.py \
+    --without-replacement \
-glimpse-data-indexer.py -i test 10000 /path/to/glimpse-training-data/pre-processed/test-render
+    -i test 10000 \
+    /path/to/glimpse-training-data/pre-processed/test-render
 ```
 (*Note: this will also automatically create an `index.full` file*)